nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 Everything is on its course.

 Things are moving at an incredible pace.
 The story is almost finished.
 Assets are being drawn.
 Code is being written...
-We aim to have an alpha release july 2027.
+I'm working on an asset manager app at the moment.
+More news coming soon.

 I will update if there's something relevant to share.